nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 First, we need to find a batch file script named ["vsdevcmd.bat"][vsdevcmd] that is shipped with the installation of Visual Studio / MSVC.
 For the installation of Visual
 Studio that I am using, the file is located at *"C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\VsDevCmd.bat"*.
-Next, pick a spot on your hard drive to store the batch file, typically I like to store my file under my users directory in Windows (*C:\Users\\{username}*) and name it *"win32_shell.bat"* or whatever else that you would perfer.
+Next, pick a spot on your hard drive to store the batch file, typically I like to store my file under my users directory in Windows (*C:\Users\\{username}*) and name it *"win32_shell.bat"* or whatever else that you would prefer.
 Once that batch file has been created, we should have the following inside:

 ``` bat
 :: win32_shell.bat